nandhunair1/CallsMusicHeroku/README.md

-# SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats
+# Music Player — The first open-bot to play music in voice chats

 ## Note